Azure/cloud-for-sovereignty-quickstarts/prototypes/deploy-prototypes-1-getting-started.md

 - Most Restrictive (default if no option selected) - When compiling all initiatives into a singular custom initiative, the default initiative parameter value for policy effects will be the most restrictive default value (such as Deny) used by any of the initiatives.
 - Least Restrictive - When compiling all initiatives into a singular custom initiative, the default initiative parameter value for policy effects will be the least restrictive default value (such as Audit) used by any of the initiatives.
 - Delta - Will generate a custom initiative that contains all policies and their respective groupings and parameters that are not found in the primary initiative.

+# Azure Resource Locations<sup>PREVIEW</sup>
+The Azure Resource Locations<sup>PREVIEW</sup> feature reports the Azure resource location information as provided by your Azure subscription.
+This information is displayed in a sorted table as well as visualized onto a map.
+The Azure Resource Locations<sup>PREVIEW</sup> displays essential details of all resources within the selected subscription, including Resource Location, Resource Name, and Resource ID, facilitating a comprehensive view of resource distribution within the environment.

+### Using Azure Resource Locations<sup>PREVIEW</sup>

+In order to use Azure Resource Locations you will need to authenticate to Azure and then simply choose a subscription from the dropdown and click Analyze.

+*NOTE: This is a point in time analysis and you will need to press Analyze to see updates from your Azure subscription reflected on the map or in the table.*

+You may also view a previous report by selecting an existing report from the dropdown.
+Reports are saved locally everytime an analysis is run.
+These reports can be deleted at any time by running the deleteReports.ps1 script in the Microsoft Cloud for Sovereignty Prototypes directory.